 If your travel plans take you to Western Europe or other industrialized countries, health issues are usually less of a concern.
 But if you're traveling to a developing country, you should start planning several months in advance.

 Health issues can vary by the destination, but traveler's diarrhea is probably the most common issue you may encounter.
 Other diseases also caused by ingesting contaminated food and water include cholera and dysentery.
 Take the following precautions to minimize your risk:

 Common in Central and South America, Africa, Asia and the Middle East, malaria is transmitted by infected mosquitoes.
 Other diseases transmitted by mosquitoes and flies include yellow fever, sleeping sickness, leishmaniasis and Japanese encephalitis.

 Parasites such as worms and flukes can be transmitted by ingesting contaminated food or water or via direct contact with skin.

-Despite your best intentions, it's possible you could get sick on your trip, or when you get home.
+Despite your best intentions, it's still possible you could get sick during your trip or after you return home.

 Read Author Bio